cnosdb/docs/docs/deploy/separation_mod.md

 ## **Data Replication and Consensus**

 The fragment rule of CnosDB 2.0 is based on Time-range.
 It uses the fragmentation rule of DB + Time_range to place the data in the corresponding Bucket.
 Bucket is a virtual logic unit.
 Each Bucket consists of the following main properties.
-Bucket creates multiple fragments based on user configurations, dissipating data (suppose data fragment Shad Num is 1).> 「db， shardid， time_range， create_time， end_time， List\<Vnode\>」
+Bucket creates multiple fragments based on user configurations, dissipating data (suppose data fragment Shad Num is 1).> 「db,  shardid,  time_range,  create_time,  end_time,  List\<Vnode\>」

 Vnode is a virtual running unit and is distributed to a specific Node.
 Each Vnode is a separate LSM Tree.
 Its corresponding tsfamily structure is a separate running unit.